JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversary-example.md

 " %}

 The key question then becomes exactly how much distortion we must add to cause the classification to change.
 In each domain, the distance metric that we must use is different.
-In the space of images, many works suggest that $\ell_p$ norms are reasonable approximations of human perceptual distance.
+In the space of images, many works suggest that $$\ell_p$$ norms are reasonable approximations of human perceptual distance.
 It should be noted that most common methods focus on perturbation-based attacks.
 Henceforth, it what follows we will solely consider those types of attacks.
 Finally, we will distinguish between per-instance and universal perturbations.

 {% include definition.html title="Per-instance and universal attacks" content="Given some data distribution $$\mu$$ on $$\mathcal{X}$$, we consider two types of perturbations, namely
 - *Per-instance* if for every $$x\sim\mu$$ there exist $$\varepsilon(x)$$ such that $$a=x+\varepsilon(x)$$ is an adversarial example.